 - The best option to make the most money is to list the car on sites such as Craigslist, your social media outlets, or word-of-mouth.
 With these options, you will be entirely responsible for filing all involved paperwork.

 The paperwork processes are different for each state.
-Most states just require a bill of sale (or a vehicle transfer form) and a release of liability (or a notice of transfer), along with an official title transfer.
+Most states just require a bill of sale (or a vehicle transfer form), a release of liability (or a notice of transfer), and an official title transfer.

 The title transfer is the easiest part.
 Usually there is a title assignment section on the back of your current title.
 You just sign as the seller and have the buyer sign as the buyer, and that’s done.
-It is recommended to accompany your buyer to the local county tax office to ensure that your buyer has officially filed for a new title.
-Filing paperwork is just part of how to make money flipping cars.
+It is recommended you accompany the buyer to the local county tax office to ensure that your buyer has officially filed for a new title.

 How Much Money Can You Make Flipping Cars?